CMU-Graphics/Scotty3D/assignments/A3/T4-path-tracing.md

 Finally, you will estimate light that hit our shading point after being emitted from a light source without any bounces in between.
 For now, you should use the same sampling procedure as `Pathtracer::sample_indirect_lighting`, except for using the _direct_ component of incoming light.
 Note that since we are only interested in light emitted from the first intersection, we can trace a ray with `depth = 0`.

 Note: separately sampling direct lighting might seem silly, as we could have just gotten both direct and indirect lighting from tracing a single BSDF sample.
 However, separating the components will allow us to improve our direct light sampling algorithm in task 6.

+We won't be releasing any test cases for lighting - instead, we encourage you to run the pathtracer in the GUI or headless to test your code.

 ---